-- The cost to enhance green space, stormwater management, and urban tree mediums with ongoing infrastructure upgrades and maintenance is estimated at \$100,000/year (in addition to current budget).^{vi} - Green infrastructure-based storm water management systems can reduce capital costs for developers, including lower costs for site grading, paving, and smaller or eliminated piping and retention facilities.^{vii} - Green infrastructure can decrease the costs of damage to property and infrastructure from climate change impacts (i.e. when its use decreases potential flood damage from extreme precipitation events).
+- The cost to enhance green space, stormwater management, and urban tree mediums with ongoing infrastructure upgrades and maintenance is estimated at \$100,000/year (in addition to current budget).vi - · Green infrastructure-based storm water management systems can reduce capital costs for developers, including lower costs for site grading, paving, and smaller or eliminated piping and retention facilities.vii - Green infrastructure can decrease the costs of damage to property and infrastructure from climate change impacts (i.e. when its use decreases potential flood damage from extreme precipitation events).

-- Undertake new green infrastructure pilot projects to trial emerging techniques (e.g. more cost-effective ways of ensuring adequate soil volumes for optimal plant growth) and integrate successful measures into infrastructure and development projects on public lands. - Update street standards to incorporate requirements for street trees, native vegetation, sufficient soil volumes, and other green infrastructure to promote long-term plant health, urban cooling, and rain water retention. - Update the City's Landscape Guidelines to ensure that landscaping developed on City rights-of-way (e.g. boulevards) use green infrastructure technologies, support the City's tree canopy goals and use sufficient soil volumes and native vegetation where appropriate.
+- ☐ Undertake new green infrastructure pilot projects to trial emerging techniques (e.g. more cost-effective ways of ensuring adequate soil volumes for optimal plant growth) and integrate successful measures into infrastructure and development projects on public lands. - ☐ Update street standards to incorporate requirements for street trees, native vegetation, sufficient soil volumes, and other green infrastructure to promote long-term plant health, urban cooling, and rain water retention. - ☐ Update the City's Landscape Guidelines to ensure that landscaping developed on City rights-of-way (e.g. boulevards) use green infrastructure technologies, support the City's tree canopy goals and use sufficient soil volumes and native vegetation where appropriate.

-Trees, green roofs, and vegetation can help reduce urban heat island effects by shading building surfaces, deflecting radiation from the sun, and releasing moisture into the atmosphere, which reduces energy consumption and associated emissions.
+This strategy was not modelled as it is expected to have modest GHG reductions.
+However, trees, green roofs, and vegetation can help reduce urban heat island effects by shading building surfaces, deflecting radiation from the sun, and releasing moisture into the atmosphere, which reduces energy consumption and associated emissions.